Emma’s Teaching Style Q&A, sourced from Brooklyn Poets

 What do you hope students will take away from classes with you?

 I want people to walk away feeling inspired, motivated, expanded, and joyful.
-My goals are to empower students to take more creative risks, to approach poetry with more curiosity and confidence as a reader and writer, and to leave feeling more excited to read, revise, write, and generate new ideas.
+My goals are to empower students to take more creative risks, to approach poetry and essay with more curiosity and confidence as a reader and writer, and to leave feeling more excited to read, revise, write, and generate new ideas.

 What is your approach to critique/feedback?

-Who were your favorite teachers of poetry (and why)?
+Who were your favorite teachers and why?

 Why do you teach?

 Because I love writing and teaching means sharing that love.
-Creating a space where people can have fun with poetry, learn more about the art and about themselves through the process, and form a community – all of this, and more, is why I teach.
+Creating a space where people can have fun with writing, learn more about the art and about themselves through the process, and form a community – all of this, and more, is why I teach.

 Is there anything else you'd like to share with potential students about studying with you?

 As a workshop facilitator, I want to be more of a resource and guide — I don’t like hierarchies in teaching.
 Through learning from each other and engaging with each other’s ideas and questions, we build and expand definitions and interpretations together.
 Our workshop space is a community, not a competition.
-I also recognize, through my teaching, that poetry is political.
+I also recognize, through my teaching, that creative writing is political.
 Art is how we engage with the world around us — it doesn’t exist in a vacuum, so our conversations and ideas don’t either.
 We listen to, respect, and engage with each other’s voices, perspectives, space, time, identities, questions, and ideas with empathy.